-This index provides excellent subject indexing and summaries of articles in 940+ journals - over 3000 summaries, or abstracts, annually.
-According to the index's website, "Because the traditional focus of anthropology has changed from Third World societies to subcultures within industrialized nations, the journal tracks social welfare issues, drug abuse programs, geriatric caregiver issues, and applied anthropology."
+This index provides abstracts (summaries) of articles in 940+ journals, annually.
+However, the interface for reaching these abstracts is so extremely cumbersome as to severely limit the usefulness of this database.
+According to the database website, subject coverage has expanded from a focus mainly on Third World societies to include subcultures within industrialized nations, with attention to such topics as "social welfare issues, drug abuse programs, geriatric caregiver issues, and applied anthropology."
 There has been a marked increase in journals dealing with medicine and health issues.
 The database covers the classic "four fields" of anthropology - cultural (social) anthropology, physical anthropology, archaeology, and linguistics - from 1970-present.

 Annual Review of Anthropology is a part of the Annual Reviews database; its specific URL is http://www.annualreviews.org/journal/anthro .
 This database, dating from 1972-present, reviews developments and research relevant to anthropology under the headings Archaeology, Biological Anthropology, Anthropology of Language and Communication Processes, and Sociocultural Anthropology.
 Each review is accompanied by an extensive bibliography to guide researchers into critical resources on the topic covered.